-Water seemed to have covered the earth.
-On the second day of creation God separated the water so that sky appeared above the seas.
-For the first time ever, the earth would have experienced things associated with sky and water: clouds, wind, waves, etc.
+As this day began, we find that water covered the entire earth.
+On the second day of creation, God separated the water so that sky appeared above the seas.
+For the first time ever, the Earth would have experienced things associated with sky and water: clouds, wind, waves, etc.

-On the second day of creation God separated the water above the earth from the water on the earth, placing the sky between the two.
-The sky (or our atmosphere) is like a blanket of gasses which protects the earth.
-Because of the atmosphere the sun does not burn us to death and we do not freeze at night when the sun sets.
-Although we cannot see the atmosphere it is constantly playing the part that God intended it to play.
+On the second day of creation, God separated the water above the earth from the water on the earth, placing the sky between the two.
+The sky (or our atmosphere) is like a blanket of gasses that protects the earth.
+Because of the atmosphere, the sun does not burn us to death, and we do not freeze at night when the sun sets.
+Although we cannot see the atmosphere, it is constantly playing the part God intended.

 It is possible that there was more water involved at that time than that which is present in our atmosphere today.
 One possible explanation is that God placed a layer of water vapour around the earth, high in the atmosphere.
-Such a layer of water would have created a “greenhouse” effect that could have encouraged a rapid growth of plants and protected the earth’s inhabitants from the damaging rays of the sun.
+Such a layer of water would have created a “greenhouse” effect that could have encouraged the rapid growth of plants and protected the earth’s inhabitants from the sun’s damaging rays.
 This protection could explain in part the long lives that the first people enjoyed and the volume of water that spilled from the sky in the Flood.

-It is challenging to concentrate a conversation on air and water without referring to land (which God didn’t create until the third day).
-Still, the more you think about air and water you will find there is even more to discuss.
+Concentrating on air and water without referring to land (which God didn’t create until the third day) is challenging.
+Still, the more you think about air and water, you will find there is even more to discuss.
 Think clouds, wind, evaporation, ice, etc.

 What else does the Bible have to say about water, sky and weather?